andrew12332c/UCR-Dining/README.md

 ### Navigation Diagram
-> Draw a diagram illustrating how the user can navigate from one screen to another.
-Here is an [example](https://creately.com/diagram/example/ikfqudv82/user-navigation-diagram-classic?r=v).
-It can be useful to label each symbol that represents a screen so that you can reference the screens in the next section or the rest of the document if necessary.
-Give a brief description of what the diagram represents.
->
 > ![CS100 Navigation Diagram](https://github.com/cs100/final-project-awong230-azhan128-bta011-mcoll041/assets/56686278/e6bcf0f1-f968-4f36-b478-b72d303aa145)
 >
 > Each box in the diagram represents a screen.
 Running the program will put you in the main menu, as indicated by the green circle.
 An arrow pointing to another box indicates that you can navigate to that screen from the origin of the arrow.
 Each arrow is labeled with the button that will take you to that screen.
 Each screen has a back option that will allow you to go to the previous screen.